peepsquest/tutorials/src/creatingSpritesheets.md

 # Creating Sprite Sheets

-We were somewhat dismayed that Pixi.js uses a proprietary commercial app to build sprite sheets, so we built a free solution for our node.js build tool---[Projmate](http://projmate.github.io).
+We were somewhat dismayed that Pixi.js uses a proprietary commercial app to build sprite sheets.
+We rely solely on open source tools, so we built an open source filter for our node.js build tool---[Projmate](http://projmate.github.io).
-The `pm-spritesheet` filter generates sprite sheets compatible with Texture Packer (as used by pixi.js).
+The `pm-spritesheet` filter generates sprite sheets and a JSON meta file compatible with Texture Packer (as used by pixi.js).

-In this tutorial, we'll start with four images
+In this tutorial four images

 ![](examples/img/tp/eggHead.png)
 ![](examples/img/tp/flowerTop.png)
 ![](examples/img/tp/helmlok.png)
 ![](examples/img/tp/skully.png)

-then generate a single sprite sheet containing those images.
-These are the same images used by pixi.js in its `Example 2`.
+are combined into a single sprite sheet.
+These images are from pixi.js' `Example 2`.

 ![](examples/img/tp/spritesheet.png)

-:::BEGIN Example

 ### Installing Projmate

+Projmate is command-line build tool we use internally for almost half a year now.
+Projmate, more speficifically tasks are composable using pipes and filters.
+The CoffeeScript filter for example only deals with CoffeeScript transpilation, not minification, not adding a banner, not compression.

 First install these pre-requisites on your box

 *   imagemagick
 *   node.js + npm

-With those intalled, proceed to installing Projmate globally
+Install Projmate globally

     npm install -g projmate-cli@0.1.0-dev

-Then inside your project install the sprite sheet filter
+Inside a project install the sprite sheet filter

     npm install pm-spritesheet

-### Creating Task
+### Generate Sprite Sheet Task

+Projmate, like most build tools, breaks down a project into smaller units of work called tasks that can depend on each other.
+What is different about Projmate is that a task is defined by one or more pipelines which define behaviour for `development`, `test` and `production` mode.
+For example, in `production` mode a task can minify, compress, add a banner, optimize, etc. All those steps should be skipped while developing.

 Here is the folder layout for pixi.js' second example